gabrielgomes0311/Boston_Airbnb/index.md

 Revenue it`s not everything, Airbnb wants the best experience for their guests.
 Therefore, review rating is a strategic indicator for Airbnb business.

 In the chart below we can see that the median rating it`s higer than 90, which is a really good thing.
-We can also see that at least 25% of the houses have a rating below of 90, and a lot outliers are below of 80.
+We can also see that at least 25% of the houses have a rating below of 90, and there are lot of outliers below 80.

 ![reviw_rating](https://user-images.githubusercontent.com/20154390/121002898-3e8c3d80-c763-11eb-895d-a3afc9e57751.png)